Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 If we want to look at the differences between fishing in the UK and the USA, we first have to start with the geography of the two countries and the species that inhabit them.

-The USA is a big country; you can fit the UK into the USA forty times over.
-Being so much bigger than the UK, the USA offers many more fishing opportunities than the UK, with a much broader range of species and environments to target.
+America is a big country; you can fit the UK into the USA forty times over.
+Being so much bigger, America naturally offers many more fishing opportunities than the UK, with a much broader range of species and environments to target.

-Since the USA spans a massive longitude from Florida and the Gulf of Mexico up to Alaska, the range of species differs greatly from the UK, particularly in the sea.
+Since the US spans a massive longitude from Florida and the Gulf of Mexico up to Alaska, the range of species differs greatly from the UK, particularly in the sea.

-The cold freshwater species like trout, pike, carp, salmon, and grayling are something both countries share.
-But there are many more species of trout, salmon, and predatory pike in the USA.
+In comparing freshwater species, there are also some big differences.
+However, the cold freshwater species like trout, pike, carp, salmon, and grayling are something both countries share.
+But there are many more trout species, salmon, and predatory pike in the US.

-The USA also has a lot of warm water species like smallmouth and largemouth bass, while the UK has neither of these two most popular fish found across the US.
+America also has a lot of freshwater species, including the popular duo of smallmouth and largemouth bass.
+The waters of the UK have neither of these most commonly found fish.

 UK Fly Fishing vs USA Fly Fishing